aryamohanan/TraceJS/README.md

 # Instrumentation for Node.js Libraries

-This instrumentation module enhances tracing in Node.js applications.
-It allows you to capture and log trace data for HTTP requests made using the 'got' module.
-This can be extend in the future.
+This apllication is a simulation of instrumentation of module tracing in Node.js applications.
+It allows us to capture and log trace data for  few modules.
+It enables us to capture instrumentations written in both commonjs and esm.

-## Usage

-Once initialized, the instrumentation module will automatically intercept and trace HTTP requests made using the 'got' module.
-Traced data will be collected and logged to the console.

 ## ESM support

+### How to rum

+For nodejs version greater than or equal to 18.19

+`node --import ./register.mjs app.mjs`

+For nodejs version less than 18.19

+`node --loader ./loader.mjs app.mjs`

+## Steps

+- Develop atest application that uses ESM modules to create a small web service that includes additional spans created via any of the instrumentations
+- Implement loading of our instrumentation modules via the import-in-the-middle

+What worked

+- workeddd
+imported got and call hook directly with got hook(['got'], instrument.instrument(got)); --hook.mjs

-node --loader ./esm-loader.mjs app.mjs
+node --inspect-brk=0.0.0.0:9229  --import ./hook.mjs app.mjs